 It can be difficult knowing where to start when it comes to getting active.
 The Make Your Move series is here to help and has ideas on how we can get moving at our own pace at home with the help of experienced instructors.

 The videos aim to motivate and support you to be active in a way that works for you.
-There are six different activity sessions to try, each lasting around 15 minutes, with a chance to take pauses throughout.
+There are different enjoyable activity sessions to try, each lasting around 15 minutes, with the chance to take short breaks throughout.

 Our Get Active page contains more resources and information to help you get active in your own way.

 Our Infoline provides information on a range of topics relating to mental health, including help to find physical activity opportunities in your local area.

 When struggling with a health condition, getting active means finding ways that work for us.
 Phoebe talks about the ways that moving more has improved both her mental and physical health, and has really helped her appreciate life and find new interests.

 Hannah explains how living with depression for many years often made her feel low and demotivated, but short bursts of movement and getting out of the house with her partner have given her a sense of empowerment and made her feel in control.